kyorohiro/tetorica-tarot/README.md

 ## 📦 License

 Card images are based on public domain tarot decks (Rider–Waite–Smith).

-This project may include CC-licensed assets.
+Some assets are under CC licenses.
+Everything else is released under the MIT License.

 ## ⚠️ Notes